Shubham2886/Blog_React_project/README.md

 # Blog Project

 ## Introduction
-This is a blog website built using React, Material-UI, and Context API for state management.
+This is a blog website built using React + vite, Material-UI, and Context API for state management.

 ## Table of Contents
 1. [Introduction](#introduction)